mindsdb/mindsdb/tests/README.md

 pytest --cov=mindsdb/api/http tests/api/http && coveralls
 ```

-For the above command to be successful, you need to either have the `COVERALLS_REPO_TOKEN` environment variable set to your Coveralls token or have a `.coveralls.yml` file in the root directory of the repository with the token.
+For the above command to succeed, you need to either have the `COVERALLS_REPO_TOKEN` environment variable set to your Coveralls token or have a `.coveralls.yml` file in the root directory of the repository with the token.

 Otherwise, you simply run the following command: